 INTERNATIONAL STUDENTS IN F-1 OR J-1 STATUS

 International students should be aware of special regulations when seeking paid internships in the United States.
-Please review the International Student Work Authorization section of the OCS website for details before beginning a paid or compensated internship in the U.S.
+Please review the International Student Work Authorization section of the CAC website for details before beginning an off-campus paid or unpaid internship in the U.S.

 To prevent loss of information, we recommend that you first draft and save your answers in a Microsoft Word document, and then transfer them to the online report.
 Please use Internet Explorer when completing the report to save it properly.